Home Insurance Settlements: How Claims Are Paid Out

 Why Lowball Offers Happen

 Insurance companies are for-profit businesses.
 Adjusters may undervalue labor costs, overlook damaged items, apply excessive depreciation, or miss hidden damage like moisture intrusion behind walls.
-Lowball offers are a common tactic — and insurers typically expect pushback.
+Lowball offers are a common tactic, and insurers typically expect pushback.
+In Texas alone, roughly 47% of homeowner claims in 2024 were closed without payment.

 How to Negotiate a Better Settlement